-Internet and Electricity: At present, the College has neither computers nor Internet access.
+Internet and Laptops: At present, the College has neither computers nor Internet access.
 As a result, students and staff cannot connect to the outside world from Djolu or look up information online, which is critical given the minimal nature of the college's library.
-Installation of an internet connection, a solar power supply, and the first year of internet subscriber fees would cost on the order of \$30,000, in addition to the cost of laptop computers and software.
-Internet subscriber fees alone are \$5000 annually.
+Installation of an internet connection and the first year of internet subscriber fees has been underwritten by a grant from the Internet Society.
+We are seeking donations from individuals to underwrite the cost of ten laptop computers, a printer and printing supplies (\$5,700).
+Internet subscriber fees will cost \$5,000 annually after the end of the grant period.

-BCI has donated a biodiesel processor to the College so the students could make their own fuel from locally-grown agricultural products.
+Electricity: BCI has donated a biodiesel processor to the College so the students could make their own generator fuel from locally-grown agricultural products.
 Funding is still needed to pay for methanol (which is impossible to obtain in Djolu) or highly refined ethanol to process the biodiesel.
-Solar and wind power are also being explored as alternative options to support a College computer center.
+Solar and wind power are being explored as alternative options to support a College computer center.